vigneswarreddy/Google-Traces-2019-Dashboar/README.md

 Data Processing: Pandas, Requests, JSON
 Dependencies: Flask (2.0.1), Flask-Limiter (3.5.0), Pandas (1.5.3), NumPy (1.23.5), Redis (4.5.4, unused), Requests (2.28.1), Werkzeug (2.0.3)

-Contributing

-Fork the repository.
-Create a feature branch (git checkout -b feature/your-feature).
-Commit changes (git commit -m "Add your feature").
-Push to the branch (git push origin feature/your-feature).
-Open a pull request.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
-Contact
-For issues or questions, open an issue on GitHub or contact [].